Weapon X: Original installment

-The code name Weapon X was originally mentioned in the first appearance of Wolverine in The Incredible Hulk #180 in 1974 since which it has been implied that he was connected to a shady and malevolent government program.
-In the 1991 story arc "Weapon X" (originally published in Marvel Comics Presents #72–84 in 1991), the project was designated Experiment X, and it was revealed that it was responsible for bonding the adamantium to Wolverine's skeleton, making him indestructible.
-It also subjected him to brainwashing in order to bring out his most basic murderous instincts and to transform him into the perfect assassin.
-The scientists christened their new killing machine "Weapon X".
+Weapon X was originally mentioned in the first appearance of Wolverine in The Incredible Hulk #180 (1974).
+In the 1991 story arc "Weapon X" (originally published in Marvel Comics Presents #72–84 in 1991), the project was designated Experiment X, and it was revealed that it was responsible for brainwashing Wolverine to become an assassin and binding adamantium to his skeleton.
+Wolverine later escapes from Weapon X, killing Dale Rice and dozens of other members.